adamthiede/signal-desktop-builder/README.md

 Now you have your `.flatpakrepo` file and your `./repodir`.
 You can put those on a web server and tell people about them, or use them yourself.

+If you just want to build a standalone .flatpak bundle that you can install anywhere, instead of building a repo:

+`flatpak build-bundle --arch=aarch64 ./repodir ./signal.flatpak org.signal.Signal master`

 ## Github Actions notes:

 to publish a new release: